Yoreni/Ultimate-Incremental/README.md

 **Changelogs**

 **==========JS VERSION==============**
-v2β(yoreni) trying is reposition the elements to make it look nicer and orginised
+v2β(yoreni) trying to reposition the elements to make it look nicer and orginised

 v1β(dabom2000) re-aligned the click button, and the gen button to make it look better